I'm going to lay out, in all its glory, a very simple opening range breakout day trading system for gold that I wrote years ago.

 I previously explained what Opening Range Breakouts are in this post and how you can use them to short the ETF SPY for day trading.

-Basically, you have to use gold's own volatility against itself to trade the yellow metal.
+Coming back to gold, you basically have to use gold's own volatility against itself to trade the yellow metal.

 All markets go through periods of calm to periods of mania on all time scales.